AbdulRehman7590/DSA_FinalProject/README.md

-# Food Villa Online Food Application
+# Food Villa Desktop Food Application

 ## 1. Overview

 ### 1.1 Introduction
-Food Villa, our Online food application, addresses current challenges through a three-pronged approach.
+Food Villa, our desktop food application, addresses current challenges through a three-pronged approach.
 Firstly, we prioritize a diverse food selection, offering users a broader range of choices to cater to diverse preferences.
 Secondly, we simplify the ordering process with an intuitive interface, minimizing complexity through user-centric design principles.
 Lastly, we implement feedback mechanisms for continuous improvement.
 The system’s architecture leverages advanced data structures and algorithms, implemented through Object-Oriented Programming, ensuring a robust backend that supports a dynamic and user-friendly frontend experience.
 Together, these strategies aim to enhance overall effectiveness and user satisfaction, setting a new standard for Online Food Applications.

 ### 1.2 Objectives
 To address the challenges outlined, our food management system aims to achieve the following objectives: